gardener/sow/README.md

 This file should describe the information intended for reuse by other components.
 By convention it should be stored below an `export` node.
+The file is optional, if there are no exports.

 It uses the generated effective `deployment.yaml` and all the stubs used for its processing as stub.
 It also contains the actual state, therefore the